javcamposz/javcamposz.github.io/_posts/2024-10-29 AI Telco series.md

 comments: true
 ---

-# 🌐💰 AI Revolution in Telcos: A 7-Part Deep Dive!

 Following the last two very successful deep dives ( in LLM's and Financial services) I'm thrilled to announce a new 7-part series exploring AI's transformative impact on the telecommunications industry.
 Join me daily as we unpack key trends, challenges, and opportunities shaping the future of telcos.
 I have seen a significant peak in book sales, so many thanks to all that have purchased the book!
 I am sure it will be very valuable to you!